eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/other-sw-dev-roles.md

 	- Experience with enterprise software capacity planning a big plus
 	- Bachelor’s degree or higher in Computer Science, or equivalent
 	- Experience in SaaS and Cloud native is a big plus
++ collecting and analyzing performance metrics (InfluxDB, Prometheus, statsd, Grafana)
++ Experience with performance optimization of queries in Redshift & Postgres
 + skill set:
 	- BLAH.
 + skill set: